cswanson310/mongo/src/mongo/db/query/README.md

 # Query System Internals

 *Disclaimer*: This is a work in progress.
-It is not complete and we will do our best to do so in a timely manner.
+It is not complete and we will do our best to complete it in a timely manner.

 ## Overview

-The query system generally is responsible for interpreting the user's request, finding an optimal way to satisfy it, and to actually bring the results.
-It is primarily exposed through the commands find and aggregate, but also used in associated read commands like count, distinct, and mapReduce.
+The query system generally is responsible for interpreting the user's request, finding an optimal way to satisfy it, and to actually compute the results.
+It is primarily exposed through the find and aggregate commands, but also used in associated read commands like count, distinct, and mapReduce.

 Here we will divide it into the following phases and topics: